apache/kyuubi/docs/deployment/settings.md

 # - FLINK_HOME              Flink distribution which you would like to use in Kyuubi.
 # - FLINK_CONF_DIR          Optional directory where the Flink configuration lives.
 #                           (Default: $FLINK_HOME/conf)
+# - HIVE_HOME               Hive distribution which you would like to use in Kyuubi.
+# - HIVE_CONF_DIR           Optional directory where the Hive configuration lives.
+#                           (Default: $HIVE_HOME/conf)
+# - HIVE_HADOOP_CLASSPATH   Required hadoop jars when you use Kyuubi Hive engine on Yarn.
 #